pagopa/developer-portal/.changeset/spotty-wasps-approve.md

 "storybook-app": patch
 ---

-Align chat message to mock add parser to convert md into html
+Add a parser to convert chatbot messages from Markdown to HTML format